kyryl-opens-ml/ai-engineering-coding/slides.md

 ---

-# rest costs is ownership
+# real costs is ownership